AdoriZahard/hi3er/docs/index.md

 > Click [here](https://rentry.co/thebuttererguide) for more information on how to ER more efficiently.

 ## Update log
+- 2022-11-17: Added LWH Thales (F2P) run for HoFS Starfire Build.
+Added SS2+ Build for FR.
+Added new build for Mobius with Aponia signets.
 - 2022-11-13: Added 1 new meme build for Fischl.
 Updated PE build.
 Updated FT build.
 - 2022-11-12: Added Muramasa Memento build.
 Added new SpA build (strongest so far).
 - 2022-11-11: Added Goushinnso Memento.
 Added and updated 4 new builds for the following valks: BK, Raven, Carole, StFu.
 Updated RC both Pardo1 and Pardo2 builds.